jaredwray/cacheable/packages/cacheable-request/README.md

 ## How to Contribute

 Cacheable-Request is an open source package and community driven that is maintained regularly.
-In addtion we have a couple of other guidelines for review:
+In addition we have a couple of other guidelines for review:

 * [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) - Our code of conduct
 * [CONTRIBUTING.md](CONTRIBUTING.md) - How to contribute to this project